BraedonWooding/Lazy-Zig/README.md

 Just import the index like `const Lazy = @import("Lazy/index.zig");` and use like `Lazy.init(...)`.
 When a package manager comes along it will be different :).

-## 'LIZQ' Iterators vs 'Arrays'
+## 'Lazy' Iterators vs 'Arrays'

-Lizq iterators effectively allow us to 'yield' which basically just formulates a state machine around your code, figuring out the next step as you go.
-To initialise a lizq iterator you just call `Lazy.init(array)`, and then you can perform whatever you want to the array, then to cast it back if you wish you can either call `.toArray(buffer)` (giving a buffer), or `.toArray(allocator)` (giving an allocator).
+Lazy iterators effectively allow us to 'yield' which basically just formulates a state machine around your code, figuring out the next step as you go.
+To initialise a lazy iterator you just call `Lazy.init(array)`, and then you can perform whatever you want to the array, then to cast it back if you wish you can either call `.toArray(buffer)` (giving a buffer), or `.toArray(allocator)` (giving an allocator).